JMDornfeld/my_freestyle_project/project_proposal.md

 #Project Planning
-#Jaclyn Dornfeld and Vincent Hamalainen will be working together
+Jaclyn Dornfeld and Vincent Hamalainen will be working together
-#

 #Primary User
-#Cost conscious drivers
+Cost conscious drivers
-#

 #User Needs Statement
-#As a cost conscious driver, I need a quicker way to find the cheapest gas near me or on my designated route.
+As a cost conscious driver, I need a quicker way to find the cheapest gas near me or on my designated route.
 It would also be nice if the program could know where I am without me having to provide a lot of information.
-#

 #Existing Capabilities
-#Currently, I can use applications to help find the closest gas station on a mass scale (such as waze or google maps) but this application is designed purely based on location and price in real time.
+Currently, I can use applications to help find the closest gas station on a mass scale (such as waze or google maps) but this application is designed purely based on location and price in real time.

 #As-Is Process Description

-#
-#Option 1
+Option 1
-#1.
-Plan out trip route prior to leaving
+ 1. Plan out trip route prior to leaving
-#2.
-Research best priced and convenient gas stations
+ 2. Research best priced and convenient gas stations
-#3.
-Incorporate gas stops into route
+ 3. Incorporate gas stops into route
-#4.
-Leave for the trip
+ 4. Leave for the trip

-#
-#Option 2
+Option 2
-#1.
-Start trip
+ 1. Start trip
-#2.
-Decide that I need gas
+ 2. Decide that I need gas
-#3A.
-Use google maps / waze (or current route calculating app of choice) to find the nearest gas station
+ 3A.
+Use google maps / waze (or current route calculating app of choice) to find the nearest gas station 3B.
-#3B.
 Use the road signs to find the nearest gas station without price information
-#

 #To-Be Process Description

-#
-#1.
-User goes our new app (name TBD) and inputs their location (working out zip code or address), fuel type etc.
+1. User goes our new app (name TBD) and inputs their desired radius and fuel type
-#2.
-Application provides gas stations nearby based on cost
+2. Application provides gas stations nearby based on cost
-#3.
-User selects best gas station for their route
+3. User selects best gas station for their route
-#4.
-End state vision: loyalty program and additional features
+4. End state vision: Google Maps pulls up the best
 #
 #Information Requirements
 #